-Visit schedule for participants in the immunology cohort

-Trial timeline Day Day Day Day Day Day Day

-0 7 14 28 56 112 294

-Vaccination Boost - - - - - -

-Blood tests Yes Yes Yes Yes Yes Yes Yes

-Nasal fluid & saliva tests Yes Yes Yes Yes Yes Yes Yes
+Visit schedule for participants in the immunology cohort Trial timeline Day Day Day Day Day Day Day Day Day 0 7 14 28 35 42 56 112 364 Vaccinations Prime (1 st) Boost (2 nd) Blood tests Yes Yes Yes Yes Yes Yes Yes Yes Yes Nasal fluid test Yes Yes Yes Yes Yes Yes Yes Yes Yes

-Should you be unable to attend a scheduled visit (for example because you are self-isolating or quarantining), then a researcher might do this visit over the phone with you instead.
+Should you be unable to attend a scheduled visit (for example because you are self-isolating or quarantining), then a researcher might do this visit over the phone with you instead (as long as it was on the correct schedule).

-Also, regardless of which group or cohort you are in, if you were to test positive for COVID-19 outside of the trial, we would ask you to inform us of this and we would then ask you to attend for a medical check and to take further blood tests and a nose and throat swab.
-We would only ask you to come in for this specific visit if you were able to attend using your own transport; and didn't need anyone to come with you.
+Also, regardless of which group or cohort you are in, if you were to test positive for COVID-19 outside of the trial, we would ask you to inform us of this and we would then ask you to attend for a medical check and to take further blood tests.
+We would only ask you to come in for this visit if you were able to attend using your own transport; and didn't need anyone to come with you.
 We would ask you to fill in another electronic diary for at least a week after you were diagnosed with COVID-19.
 You would need to follow current government guidance for people with positive COVID-19 tests.